Tetun language: Nominalization

-In more traditional forms of Tetum, the circumfix ma(k)- -k is used instead of -na'in.
+In more traditional forms of Tetun, the circumfix ma(k)- -k is used instead of -na'in.
 For example, the nouns 'sinner' or 'wrongdoer' can be derived from the word sala as either maksalak, or sala-na'in.
 Only the prefix ma(k)- is used when the root word ends with a consonant; for example, the noun 'cook' or 'chef' can be derived from the word te'in as makte'in as well as te'in-na'in.

 The suffix -teen (from the word for 'dirt' or 'excrement') can be used with adjectives to form derogatory terms: